gaehlerm/SoftwareEngineering/README.md

 You also have to talk during pair programming.
 Both participants discuss together how the code should look like.
 This creates important knowledge transfer, especially if both participants are experts in different areas of the code.
 Both programmers learn from each other and the code quality improves.
 Code review in the MR is no longer required.
 All together pair programming takes some more time than working alone but frequently this time is well worth it.
 Because remember: the most important resource in your company isn't code, but knowledge.
 And knowledge is gained by talking to each other.

-Another fairly big job is going through merge requests (MRs).
+Another fairly big job is going through Merge Requests (MRs), also refered to as Pull Requests.
 Everyone has to do it, no one really likes it.
 But it has to be.
 Nobody likes to wait a day until his code is approved and merged.
 Therefore reviewing MRs has to be done quickly.
 So get up, open the browser and select the first MR. And now... doing code review is a tricky business.
 You can somehow tell that the code is not good but it’s so... elusive.
 It’s your job to bring it to the point without being too picky.
 Furthermore, you see some code that had been there before and now it’s duplicated.
 It should be refactored.
 And a dozen of other things.
 Time to give the author of this MR a call.
 This can’t be resolved by writing comments.

 ## Communication